 Reading between the lines of customer answers is another thing to consider, and that must be done correctly.

 “After doing interviews in this space for ten years, I can tell what they are holding back,” Brenna said.
 “But you also don’t want to come off like you know everything.
-Remember that you are working with smart people, and some don’t take it well when you come in, and you say that you know everything.”
+Remember that you are working with smart people, and some don’t take it well when you come in and say that you know everything.”

 Read next: How to use video surveys for market research